rpede/MobileProgramming24/_working_with_data/weather1.md

 1. Add the [http](https://pub.dev/packages/http) package.
 2. Grab the API URL you had from the beginning.
 3. Create a class called `RealDataSource` that extends `DataSource`.
-4. Implement `getWeeklyForecast()` it makes a GET request to API URL.
+4. Implement `getWeeklyForecast()` such that it returns data from a GET request to API URL.

-Refer to [Jokes](jokes) page for how to use the http package.
+Refer to [Jokes pages](jokes) for an example on how to use the http package.

 Now you can switch between the real and fake data source with a small change in `lib/main.dart`.

 ## Refresh data

-It would be nice if there were a way to refresh the data within closing and reopening the app.
+It would be nice if there were a way to refresh the data without closing and reopening the app.

 The app bar has a `onStretchTrigger` that fires when you pull down from the top of the screen.
-Which is perfect for what we need.
+This is perfect for what we need.
 There is just one problem.
-It lives in a different class than from where we call the data source.
+It lives in a different class than where we call the data source.

 To solve the problem, add an instance variable `final AsyncCallback? onRefresh` in `WeatherSliverAppBar`.
 Add it as a parameter in the constructor.
-Assign `onRefresh` to `onStretchTrigger`.
+Assign `onRefresh` to `onStretchTrigger` in the build method.

+Btw.
 AsyncCallback is defined as:

 ```dart